tgbugs/pyontutils/resolver/README.md

 All owl files are redirected to github xml-final.

 # Setup
-1. Run make_config.py to generate `ontology-uri-map.conf`
+1. Run make_config.py to generate `ontology-uri-map.conf` `uri-ilx-map.conf` and `uri-scr-map.conf`
-2. Copy `ontology-uri-map.conf` and `nif-ont-resolver.conf` into /etc/nginx/
+2. Copy the map conf files and `nif-ont-resolver.conf` into `/etc/nginx/`
-3. Add `include nif-ont-resolver.conf` to the main http section of /etc/nginx/nginx.conf
+3. Add `include nif-ont-resolver.conf` to the main http section of `/etc/nginx/nginx.conf`
 4. Place `redirect.html` and `redirect.js` in `/var/www/ontology` (adjust location as needed)